 Whether they serve as camouflage or communication, the brilliant, complex wings of painted ladies, red-spotted purples and the thousands of other butterfly species owe their beauty to iridescence and structural color.

-For more information on butterflies and iridescence, visit the links on the next page.
+For more information on butterflies and iridescence, visit the links below.